kawitt/growth-media-tech-project/content/growth-media-technology-project/task3/solution.md

 gender = "male"
 ptype = "apparel > t-shirts and tops > shirts"

-Public Function HandleNull( Value As Variant, optional ValueIfNull As Variant = "" ) As Variant
+' a function to assign null values a default value Public Function HandleNull( Value As Variant, optional ValueIfNull As Variant = "" ) As Variant
-    HandleNull = IIf(IsNull(Value), ValueIfNull, Value)
+    ' if value is null, set to second arg, otherwise third arg (stays the same) HandleNull = IIf(IsNull(Value), ValueIfNull, Value) ' return HandleNull
 End Function

 ' a function that generates a new title using values like above as arguments